MicrosoftDocs/microsoft-365-community/Community/query-string-url-tricks-sharepoint-m365.md

 [!INCLUDE [content-disclaimer](includes/content-disclaimer.md)]

 The URL is a core tenant of our online lives.
-Despite all the apps, browsers, and tools that obfuscate it, behind the scenes the internet is glued together by the Uniform Resource Locator (URL).
+Despite all the apps, browsers, and tools that occasionally obfuscate it, behind the scenes the internet is glued together by the Uniform Resource Locator (URL).
 The data that populates the Teams app on your phone wouldn't make it there without the URL of the Graph API URL endpoint.

 As a site owner or M365 admin, you'll see URLs all the time – SharePoint sites, Microsoft Forms, shared links, and even application shortcuts like `https://office.com/launch/onedrive`.

-This article will cover a some powerful parameters you can stick on the end of a URL to make your job easier, and to give you more options in solving problems.
+This article will cover some powerful parameters that you can stick on the end of a URL to make your job easier, and to give you more options in solving problems.

 ## The thing about query strings is… they are everywhere